bbchung/clighter/README.md

 ## Intro

-Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment, and it currently provides the following features(for c-family):
+Clighter(C Lighter) is a vim plugin that integrates libclang to improve c-family development environment, and it currently provides the following features(for c-family):

 * Automatically do syntax(semantic) highlighting.
-* Automatically highlight all words that with the same definition.
+* Automatically highlight all words with the same definition.
 * Options to customize the colors.
 * Experimental function to do rename-refactoring.